gkiri/gbgl_data/DEPLOY_TO_AWS.md

 # Activate venv
 source venv/bin/activate

-# Run the maker script
+# Run the maker entrypoint
 ./run_maker.sh

 # To detach: Press Ctrl+A, then D